kevintestqa/gcp-homework/terraform/week10/README.md

 **Source:** https://docs.cloud.google.com/dns/docs/dns-overview#private_zone

 # Jira Ticket

-### Section 1 - www.jira.com/GCP-1234
+### Section 1 - Link to Jira Ticket - www.jira.com/GCP-1234

 * **Title** - VM Instance cannot connect to the internet
 * **Description** - VM could not be accessed from external clients.
 * **Expected behavior** VM should be able to be accessed from external clients
 * **Current behaviors**:
-  1. VM is marked as Stopped
+  1. VM is initially marked as Stopped
-  2. Application is unreachable
+  2. Application is unreachable via SSH or browser
-  3. SSH is disabled

   ![Jira ticket GCP-1234](Assets/GCP-Jira-1234.png)

-### Troubleshooting Process
+### Troubleshooting DocumProcess

 1. Open the VM Details Page and noticed the instance is marked as "Stopped"
 2. Checked subnet details